-- 20 This Greater Caucasus Glacier Inventory includes: the number and area change in 1960-1986-2014 by individual river basins and countries (Tables 1-2).
-Elbrus and Kazbegi-Dzhimara massif glacier number and area change in 1960-1986-2014 (Table 3-4; Fig. 1-2); cumulative glacier area and number values for seven size classes in 1960-1986-2014 for the northern, southern, western, central and eastern Greater Caucasus (Table 5; Fig. 3-12); Area change for the seven size classes glacier in the western, central, central, and eastern greater caucasus (Table 5; Fig. 3-12); Area change for the seven size classes glacier in the western, central, - eastern sections and entire Greater Caucasus in 1960-1986-2014 (Table 6); characteristics of glaciers used for measuring length change (Table 7).

-Acknowledgements.
-We gratefully acknowledge the financial support from the Shota Rustaveli Georgian National Science Foundation "State science grants for outgoing research internship of young scientists 2016" project - The Greater Caucasus glacier inventory (IG/3/1/16).
+- This Greater Caucasus Glacier Inventory includes: the number and area change in 1960-1986-2014 by individual river basins and countries (Tables 1-2).
+Elbrus and Kazbegi-Dzhimara massif glacier number and area change in 1960-1986-2014 (Table 3-4; Fig. 1-2); cumulative glacier area and number values for seven size classes in 1960-1986-2014 for the northern, southern, western, central and eastern Greater Caucasus (Fig. 3-12); characteristics of glaciers used for measuring length change (Table 5). - Acknowledgements.
+We gratefully acknowledge the financial support from the Shota Rustaveli Georgian National Science Foundation "State science grants for outgoing research internship of young scientists 2016" project The Greater Caucasus glacier inventory (IG/3/1/16).